-"Parks on the Air" (https://docs.pota.app/) tells ham radio people to go to (state / national) parks, wildlife refuges, forests, etc. and do radio there.
-It's not just in the US; there are parks all over the world, and people participate daily from dozens of countries.
+Two things!
+First, "Parks on the Air" (https://pota.app) tells ham radio people to go to (state / national) parks, wildlife refuges, forests, etc. and do radio there.
 "Breathe air," "touch grass," etc. It's quite popular!
 There are awards!